 Kazakhstan - Market OverviewKazakhstan - Market Overview

-Kazakhstan is the leading market in Central Asia and has emerged as a major transport and logistics hub in the region.
-The country links the large and fast-growing markets of China and South Asia and those of Russia and Western Europe by road, rail, and a port on the Caspian Sea.
-Kazakhstan has an abundance of natural resources, including oil & gas, coal and mineral deposits and its economy continues to be fueled by extractive industries.
+Kazakhstan is the second-largest republic of the former Soviet Union, after Russia, and the ninth-largest country in the world in territory.
+The country has an abundance of natural resources - including oil, gas, coal, uranium and other mineral deposits - and has exploited these resources to build Central Asia’s leading economy.
+Kazakhstan is also emerging as a major transport and logistics hub in the region, linking the large and fast-growing markets of China and South Asia to those of Russia and Western Europe by road, rail and a port on the Caspian Sea.
+Kazakhstan presents a trade gateway to a market of about 150 million consumers in Caspian Sea countries, 50 million in Central Asia and 300 million in Western China.
 In addition, Kazakhstan boasts significant agricultural potential for both grain and livestock production and U.S. companies are well positioned to help Kazakhstan diversify across this segment of the economy.
-With a growing middle class and economic growth poised to reach 4 percent in 2019, Kazakhstan provides trade and investment prospects for U.S. firms seeking new opportunities in one of the most dynamic of the emerging markets.
+With a growing middle class, Kazakhstan provides trade and investment prospects for U.S. firms seeking new opportunities in this growing, emerging market.

 Since gaining independence in 1991, Kazakhstan has steadily worked to improve its business and investment climate.
 The government of Kazakhstan realizes the need to implement transformative economic reforms to boost productivity and growth.
-Challenges remain in addressing problems related to the country’s competitiveness and economic diversification, its over-reliance on the extractive sector, continued corruption, inefficient bureaucracy, and arbitrary law enforcement, especially at the regional and municipal levels.
+Implementation of reforms has been uneven, however, and challenges remain in addressing problems related to the country’s competitiveness and economic diversification, its over-reliance on the extractive sector, continued corruption, inefficient bureaucracy, criminal liability for unintended tax infractions and arbitrary law enforcement, especially at the regional and municipal levels.

-- The most recent report from the Heritage Foundation’s rated the country as “moderately free” and ranked it 59 out of 180 countries, well above neighboring China (#100) and Russia (#98).
-Kazakhstan’s overall score decreased by 3.7 points compared to the previous year because of a steep decline in the score for fiscal health, which is underscored by a weak banking sector.
+The most recent report from the Heritage Foundation’s Index of Economic Freedom rated the country as “moderately free” and ranked it 39th out of 180 countries, well above neighboring China (#103) and Russia (#94).
+Kazakhstan’s overall score increased by 4.2 points over the previous year due to a large increase in the fiscal health score.

 Kazakhstan Trade Development and Promotion